Work History

 Preservation Specialist

-March 2021-March 2023
+March 2021 – March 2023

-Provide training programs, assessments, consultations, and disaster assistance to libraries, archives, museums, universities, and historical societies nationwide.
+Provided training programs, assessments, consultations, and disaster assistance to libraries, archives, museums, universities, and historical societies nationwide.

-I have taught over 70 hours of virtual and in-person workshops, webinars, and web courses on topics including physical collection preservation, digital preservation, audiovisual preservation, and emergency preparedness.
+I taught over 120 hours of virtual and in-person workshops, webinars, and web courses on topics including physical collection preservation, digital preservation, audiovisual preservation, and emergency preparedness.
 See a full list under Instruction.
 I developed content for the webinar “10 Practical Steps for Getting Started with Digital Preservation,” and I have customized emergency preparedness workshops to include activities such as disaster plan review, collection wet salvage demonstrations, and disaster scenario tabletop exercises.

 Assistant Archivist